kwonus/Quelle/AVX-Search-Tokens.md

 Every attempt has been made to make Quelle consistent with itself.
 Some constructs are in place to make parsing unambiguous, other constructs are biased toward ease of typing (such as limiting keystrokes that require the shift key).
 In all, Quelle represents an easy to type and easy to learn HMI.
 Moreover, simple search statements look no different than they might appear today in a Google or Bing search box.
 Still, let's not get ahead of ourselves or even hint about where our simple specification might take us ;-)

-Now that we understand what Quelle is, what is Vanilla Quelle?
-Quelle was originally designed by AV Text Ministries to search the sacred text of the King James Bible using an inutive command language.
-Vanilla Quelle removes all domain bias and presents itself as a general purpose query language that can locate sections of <u>any</u> text-based documents, containing terms and/or linguistic features that are in close proximity to one another.
-In this specification, any reference to Quelle implies Vanilla Quelle.

 ### II.
-Overview

-Quelle HMI maintains the assumption that proximity of terms to one another is an important aspect of searching unstructured data.
-Ascribing importance to the proximity between search terms is sometimes referred to as a *proximal* *search* technique.
-Proximal searches intentionally constrain the span of words between search terms, yet still constitute a match.

-Beyond search, the specification provides a means to persist user settings and system-wide configurations.
-The design of Quelle is privacy-first, and is therefore not cloud-first.
-Consequently, settings in Quelle can easily be stored on your local system.
-Likewise, all processing can occur without cloud/internet computing resources.

-Any application can implement the Quelle specification without royalty.
-We provide a [PEG]([Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar)) grammar that showcases how to harvest the meaning behind the parse.
-Vanilla Quelle makes no claim that it represents a ready-made interpreter.
-You'll have to look elsewhere for working interpreter examples implemented atop the Quelle grammar.
-The reason is, the search domain needs to be chosen in order to successfully implement an interpreter optimized for whatever domain.
-Consequently, Vanilla Quelle instead exposes the details of the parse in lieu of a working [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) for search.

-Vanilla Quelle is implemented in [Rust](https://www.rust-lang.org/) using the [Pest](https://pest.rs/) crate.
-Rust source code for Vanilla Quelle and the companion PEG grammar are being shared to the community with a liberal MIT open source license.
+Addendum

+Quelle-AVX extends baseline Quelle to include AVX-specific constructs.
+Each section below identifies specialized constructs for parsing AVX commands using the Quelle parser.

 ### III.
 Quelle Syntax

-The Quelle specification defines a declarative syntax for specifying search criteria using the *find* verb.
+Just like the baseline Quelle specification, Quell-AVX defines a declarative syntax for specifying search criteria using the *find* verb.
 Quelle also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.

 Quelle Syntax comprises sixteen(16) verbs.
 Each verb corresponds to a basic action: